openmopac/openmopac.github.io/content/guides/api.md

 `mopac_state` or `mozyme_state`, is solver dependent and describes the electronic ground state.
 The `solver_state` structure is used as input to specify the initial electronic ground state of the SCF cycle, and it is also used as output to record the final electronic ground state of the calculation.
 The `solver_state` input can be assigned a trivial value, `mopac_state.mpack = 0` or `mozyme_state.numat = 0`, to use MOPAC's default initialization
-of the electronic ground state.
+of the electronic ground state for the SCF cycle.
 The third argument is `mopac_properties`, which is an output data structure containing the main physical properties calculated by MOPAC.

-MOPAC internally allocates the memory for the `solver_state` and `mopac_properties` structures, there are API calls to deallocate this memory in a consistent manner.
+MOPAC internally allocates the memory for the `solver_state` and `mopac_properties` structures, and there are API calls to deallocate this memory in a consistent manner.
 For custom initializations of `solver_state`, the memory within the data structure must be allocated by their corresponding API calls for memory allocation because API calls must be able to deallocate this memory when updating `solver_state` for output.
-The arrays in `solver_state` are allocated memory according to the sizes specified in their corresponding size variables.
+These API calls allocate memory to the arrays in `solver_state` according to the sizes specified in their corresponding size variables on input.

 ## Fortran